 Parameters are passed through setup.exe to the MSI (Windows Installer database) package using the /v command-line parameter.
 Within the /v"..." argument, you can specify parameters such as SAVEINI, ONLYINI, and USEINI which all take a file path.
 If a path containing spaces is specified, it must be in quotes and preceded by a backslash within the /v"..." argument, as shown in the following examples.
-For more information on the /v command-line parameter, see Appendix B, "InstallShield Professional for Windows Installer (IPWI) Command-Line Parameters," on page 49.
+For more information on the /v command-line parameter, see Appendix B, "InstallShield Command-Line Parameters," on page 41.